Canada has the highest rate of naturalization in the world. 85% of eligible permanent residents become Canadian citizens.

 Applicants for Canadian citizenship who are 14 to 54 years old must all take a test to demonstrate that they have knowledge of Canadian culture, laws, and government.
 The citizenship test is multiple choice with 20 questions, and you have to answer 15 our of 20 questions correctly.

-All of the questions on the citizenship test are based on the study booklet called Discover Canada, which is mailed to applicants for Canadian citizenship when their application is received by CIC.
+All of the questions on the citizenship test are based on the study booklet called Discover Canada, which is mailed to applicants for Canadian citizenship when their application is received by IRCC.
 You can download a copy of the Canadian citizenship study booklet here:

 You will be told if you have passed or failed the citizenship test immediately after you turn in your answer sheet.
 If you failed the test, you will be scheduled to retake the test within the next six months.
 If you pass the test, you will be scheduled to take the oath of citizenship within the next few months.
 If you fail the test again, you will be scheduled to meet with a citizenship judge who will determine if you should receive Canadian citizenship at this time.
 It currently takes around two years to get a meeting with a citizenship judge.